 1. Well-delineated test

-According to the well-delineated test, a character has to be properly delineated and defined in order to deserve copyright.
-It has to have well-developed in terms of physical and conceptual attributes and be original.
-And, most importantly, the character has to be recognisable and identifiable as the same character across multiple occasions.
+According to the well-delineated test, a character has to be properly delineated and defined to deserve copyright.
+It has to be well-developed in terms of physical and conceptual attributes and be original.
+And most importantly, the character has to be recognizable and identifiable as the same character across multiple occasions.
 Based on this test, Tarzan and Superman are protected by copyright laws, as they are unique and especially distinctive.

 2. Story being told test

 A character is not subject to copyright protection if it's only a “vehicle” for carrying the story forward and not constituting the story itself.
 For example, if you have a detective who does not have the distinctive characteristics of Sherlock Holmes but is simply there to solve the mystery, this detective is likely not to be the subject of copyright law.

 A challenge arises when characters evolve throughout an extended narrative, where they must remain objectively identifiable.
 James Bond is subject to copyright, although many actors have played him: his characteristics are very well defined.
 It is not only a character that can be copyrighted but certain elements of a character’s identity, if they define the character.
 For example, the Batmobile is specific enough to be copyrighted, as it is not a simple vehicle for transportation